fdb/slarg-website/applying-for-phd.md

 One of these is reserved for a pilot collaboration with Jan van Eyck Academie, Maastricht, The Netherlands.

-The successful candidates receive a 50% assistant postion at Sint Lucas Antwerpen and is admitted to the doctoral program of ARIA (University of Antwerp).
+The successful candidates receive a 50% assistant position at Sint Lucas Antwerpen and is admitted to the doctoral program of ARIA (University of Antwerp).
 The research duration is four years, starting with a 2-year contract that is once renewable upon positive evaluation.

 The PhD fellowship in collaboration with Jan van Eyck is thematically defined as follows: